chloeegong/chloeegong/README.md

 - 👋 hi, i’m @chloeegong
-- 👀 studying computer science at lb
 - 🌱 writing code at microsoft
-- 📫 say hi! twitter @chllooeeeeeee
+- 📫 say hi! twitter/X @chllooeeeeeee

 <!---
 chloeegong/chloeegong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.